top of page

 Simulacra: an image or representation of someone or something.

-• The children of men, lead by malignant spirits, made molten images, graven images and unclean simulacra:
+• The children of men, led by malignant spirits, made molten images, graven images and unclean simulacra:

 Deu 4:25